 At the end of the festival, judges announce the winners of the day.
 The festival is accompanied by national songs and music.

 Honey and Berry Festival

-If you have a sweet tooth, you will like Honey and Berry festival.
+If you have a sweet tooth, you will like the Honey and Berry Festival.
 It is an annual festival which takes place in August.
 It has a goal to emphasize the role of Armenia as a center of honey and berry production.

 During the festival wild berries, honey and cakes with honey are presented to the guests.
 After tasting all the cakes made by participants from different parts of Armenia people choose the winner.

 Also, during this day professional cooks make Armenian traditional dishes for the guest of the festival.
 This festival gives locals an opportunity to present and sell their cultivated harvest, sweets and arts and crafts.

 The festival is accompanied by ethnic songs and dances as well as an interesting cultural program.